LeeVaughn/scorekeeper-v2/README.md

 * Deploy application to hosting site
 * Add button to increase score in larger increments
+* Add tracker to show recent score changes
+* Add rank order feature to show crown for highest or lowest score
 * Add additional stylings

 ## To Run